ChandanaMandarapu/React/notes.md

 }
 ```
 In this example, App is a component that renders a heading and a paragraph.

+## JSX Rules

+1. JSX expression should have one parent Element.
+Whenever you're returning more than one element you have to wrap that in a single parent tag

+2. Close all of your tags in React (JSX) like img etc

+3. class keyword is reserved in React instead we can use className to give for a element

+## Expressions in JSX

+With JSX you can write expressions inside curly braces.
+The expression can be a React variable, or property or any other valid JS expression.
+JSX will execute th expression and return the result

 ## Rendering Data with JSX